pwnedbyisa/writeups/thm/gamingserver.md

 Image imported with fingerprint: 9040fc16bbd675e014c9bfe0bcad601e2b8f54e93a1c109d912fc829030d1f5b
 ```
 8. You can check the image specifications like architecture and size with `lxc image list`
-9. Now we just create the instance as privileged, add access to te host device, and launch
+9. Now we just create the instance as privileged, add access to the host device, and launch
 ```shell
 john@exploitable:~$ lxc init alpine gameserv -c security.privileged=true Creating gameserv